x00tex/hackTheBox/Boxes/linux/Retired/schooled/README.md

 ![](screenshots/xss-exploited.png)

-this happend because xss payload saved in user profile and when other user visit to that user's profile script executed on there browser.
+this happened because xss payload saved in user profile and when other user visit to that user's profile script executed on there browser.

 From mathematics Lecturer "Manuel Phillips" course Announcements `http://moodle.schooled.htb/moodle/mod/forum/discuss.php?d=5`: "For students who wish to attend my lectures be sure that you have your MoodleNet profile set." when user enroll in his course, **teacher review that student profile**.